vintagetoolpatch/vintagetoolpatch.github.io/_posts/2022-07-10-record-planes-for-cutting-grooves.md

 ## Record 044C

-The 10 inch long 1970's version reminds me of a shark…but with a big tail that is the open cellulose acetate handle.
+The 10 inch long 1970's version reminds me of a shark but with a big tail that is the open cellulose acetate handle.
 It’s been around for 50 years so I guess that makes it vintage.
 Those buying a 044 or 044c or some cutters to go with one or the other should be aware that the cutters are different for the newer version, having a single notch on the side near the top.
 It also came with 10 of them.

 ## Record 045c